Bruends/React-Quotes-SPA/README.md

 #### To run this app:
 - clone or download the repository
-- use the comand `npm install` to install dependencies
+- use the command `npm install` to install dependencies
-- then use the comand `npm start` to run in `localhost:3000`
+- then use the command `npm start` to run in `localhost:3000`
 - or `npm run build` for create a production build

 #### Technologies: